For Horse Owners -- Live Webinars

-These affordable webinars feature specific issues that horse owners wanting to "go natural" with their horses will invariably face.
+These two webinars feature specific issues that horse owners wanting to "go natural" with their horses will invariably face.
+These are the decision to remove your horse's shoes so that he goes "barefoot," and the challenges of the now epidemic disease NHC science defines as Whole Horse Inflammatory Disease (WHID) -- surfacing in the horse's foot symptomatically as "laminitis."
+Convention still holds that horses "need" horseshoes for "support and protection," when, in fact, they destroy natural hoof structure and predispose all horses to lameness; further, it is claimed that riding barefoot horses or managing horses on abrasive surfaces is harmful because we have "bred the hoof off of the horse."
 I will discuss these challenges along with real NHC solutions promoted worldwide by the ISNHCP.
 From many years of experience in helping horse owners, I understand exactly what you are going through when "bucking convention" and going against the advice and dire warnings of your vet, shoer, trainer, and maybe a close friend who also owns a horse.
 It can get a person not well-informed to really worrying.
 But what do they really know about any of this?
 Probably little to nothing, and probably second hand.

 That's where everyone starts.
 "Is this really in the best interest of my horse?"
 This is a big, big first step in the move to going "natural."
 And probably the most intimidating for horse owners new to it all.
 Today, thousands of horse owners have made the transition, and aren't about to look back.
 But even greater numbers are just hearing about this "barefoot revolution."
 And of those who want to give it a try, they are apt to run into a giant wall of resistance -- from their shoers, trainers, vets, and even other horse owners.
 It is rare that they will find themselves surrounded by a supportive circle of professionals.
 Some have had their farrier (often begrudgingly) try it, only to sore their horse so that he's ouchy.
 Others learn farriers are just plain "hostile" towards the idea of going barefoot.
 Still others are simply paralyzed in confusion from so many conflicting opinions about whether going barefoot is even humane -- probably a lot of it coming right off the Internet from equally confused horse owners.
 Trainers may oppose it believing that it just won't work for horses that are going to be ridden.
 And vets -- well, who knows what they'll say given that very few even know what a healthy, naturally shaped hoof even looks like, let alone what it is capable of doing unshod.
 Fellow horses owners, feeling a little bit insecure about it, may even turn their nose up at anyone who breaks from the shoeing tradition.
 In short, "pulling the shoes" is often one big knot of uncertainty that keeps horses in shoes.
 Fortunately, NHC is the way to pull that knot wide open and expose the truth of the matter!